-The Organisation is committed to providing complete and truthful information, allowing shareholders, investors, analysts and other stakeholders to make an informed judgement on the Organisation and its activity risk.
+The Organisation is committed to providing complete and truthful information, allowing shareholders, investors, analysts and other stakeholders to make an informed judgement on the Organisation and the risk of its activity.

 Likewise, the Organisation is committed to collaborating with the supervisory bodies and authorities as necessary to enable them to carry out their duties.